BanchanArt/banchan/priv/posts/2023/08-18-beta-launch.md

 }
 ---

-Today, we're pleased to announce the Beta for Banchan.Art, a co-operative commissions platform that's creating a new space for artists to sell their art with minimal risk, and without being exploited by the platform they rely on.
+We're pleased to announce the Beta for Banchan.Art, a co-operative commissions platform that's creating a new space for artists to sell their art with minimal risk and without being exploited by the platform they rely on.
 You can read more about who we are and what we want to do in our [About Us](/about-us) page.

-With this release, we're looking to start testing and proving out our platform with real commissions for the first time since we started working on it over a year and a half ago.
+With this release, we're looking to start testing and proving our platform with real commissions for the first time since we started working on it over a year and a half ago.

 ### Who can Join? 🤔

-Anyone can create an account on Banchan.Art as of today, but if you want to be an artist and sell commissions, you'll need to [sign up for the beta](/beta), which will put you on a first-come-first-serve waiting list.
-We'll be making our way through this list and sending artist invites over the course of the next few days (and weeks).
+Anyone can create an account on Banchan.Art as of today.
+However, if you want to be an artist and sell commissions, you will need to [sign up for the beta](/beta), which will put you on a first-come-first-serve waiting list.
+We'll be making our way through this list and sending artist invites over the course of the next few weeks.

-If you're particularly ready to get started, you can also probably poke us on [our Discord](https://discord.gg/FUkTHjGKJF) and jump the line a bit--the main reason we're limiting invites is to make sure we can handle the load and don't have any horrible bugs we missed.
+If you're especially eager to get started as an artist, you can also reach out to us on [our Discord](https://discord.gg/FUkTHjGKJF) and jump the line a bit by becoming a part of our group of testers who help with bug bashes, ie intentionally trying to find bugs in the site by testing new features.
+The main reasons that we're limiting invites is to make sure we can handle the load with our current resources and to hopefully limit impact of any major site-breaking bugs, ie ideally we find bugs quickly and efficiently remove them before adding the next batch of artists.

-We'll be staying in beta as long as it takes to feel confident that our platform is stable and working how we want it to.
+We'll be staying in beta for as long as it takes to feel confident that our platform is stable and working well.

 ### How much does it cost? 💸